theadventuresock/dreamdb-pages/links/links.md

 Here's a list of where you can read my works:<style>.textblock{font-weight:600;line-height:1.2em}li{margin:5px auto;}#rightnews ul {list-style: unset!important;margin-left: 0px!important;}</style>
 * [Right here, on dream dee bee dot com!](https://dreamdb.com) - Just go to the main page and pick any book.
 Alternatively, I publish some reformatted comics on the platforms mentioned below.
 * [Tapas](https://tapas.io/doittkarl/series) - This is where most of my community comes from.
 There is an app for reading comics too.
+* [Webtoon](https://www.webtoons.com/en/creator/ajcrwl) - Just started posting on there again.
-* [MangaLib (rus)](https://mangalib.me/people/doittkarl) - Russian manga and comics website, since June 2021 started uploading Habits and "Dogtown, etc" on here.
+* [MangaLib (rus)](https://mangalib.me/people/ajcrwl) - Russian manga and comics website, since June 2021 started uploading Habits and "Dogtown, etc" on here.
 * [Acomics (rus)](https://acomics.ru/-doittkarl) - Russian comics website.
 A little inconvenient how it's only 1 image per page, but the number of readers is slowly growing :3

 ### 💜 TIP, HELP WITH GOALS and SUBSCRIBE